bitsofcotton/p0/README.md

 # Tips on non linear
 We can log scale input (both x,y-axis).
 This causes some series of automorphic form to get better result on this.

+# Tips on adding continuity.
+We can add some of the continuity by recursive logscale input expscale output.

+Also, we can add some of them by sliding average window to make some of the riemann measurable condition.

+p0l.cc doing some of this however, this needs huge memory usage and this isn't improve enough.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU